Mark Pretti Nature Tours, L.L.C.

 Harboring about ten percent of Earth’s biodiversity, Mexico is one of the most biologically rich countries in the world.
 During this journey, we’ll explore and learn about some of that richness as we visit Isla Cozumel and the Yucatan Peninsula.
 Though well known as a popular resort destination, what is often overlooked are the extensive tracts of native forest and impressive diversity of flora and fauna found in the area.
 In addition to rainforest, lagoons, mangroves, beaches, cenotes, and coral reefs, the area is of course rich in Mayan culture.

 We begin on Isla Cozumel, a tropical island which retains about 90% of its native forest cover.
-From our home base at the very nice Villas El Encanto, we’ll make special efforts to find two island endemics, Cozumel vireo and Cozumel emerald.
+From our home base at the very nice Villas El Encanto, we’ll make special efforts to find three island endemics, Cozumel vireo, Cozumel emerald, and Cozumel wren.
 We’ll also search for Caribbean specialties - including western spindalis, Caribbean elaenia, and white-crowned pigeon - resident specialties such as Yucatan vireo, black catbird, and rose-throated tanager, and several endemic subspecies such as the “golden” race of yellow warbler.

 After a short ferry ride to the mainland, we’ll head to the Tulum area where we’ll stay at Casa Mango, a lovely lodge surrounded by excellent forest and well away from the tourist crowds.
 Here we’ll look for many species, including black-headed and gartered trogons, long-billed gnatwren, yellow-lored parrot, olive-throated parakeet, red-throated ant-tanager, northern bentbill, wedge-tailed sabrewing, buff-bellied hummingbird, keel-billed toucan, collared aracari, orange oriole, turquoise-browed motmot, and Yucatan jays which are near daily visitors to the yard.
 We’ll visit nearby Punta Laguna, a forest reserve with Geoffrey's spider monkey and black howler monkey as well as great birds, such as yellow-olive flycatcher, red-crowned ant-tanager, Lesson's motmot, seven species of oriole (including the endemic orange oriole), squirrel cuckoo, and more.
 We've also had some luck in this area with infrequently seen species such as collared forest-falcon, bicolored hawk, Middle American (vermiculated) screech-owl, ruddy crake, gray-throated chat, and Cape May warbler.
 We'll also take a guided tour of the scenic Mayan ruins of Tulum and visit Cenote Mool Ich, a special spot where we're usually the only visitors.